 Heat soup over low heat.

-Stir in heavy cream.
+Stir in heavy cream with a large spoon.

 Season with additional salt and pepper to taste.